esi/esi-issues/.github/ISSUE_TEMPLATE/bug.md

 ## Request

-Be sure to include the http method, path (including version), and any relevant parameters.
+Be sure to include the HTTP method, path (including version), and any relevant parameters.
 Please do not include auth tokens.
 E.g.:

 `GET /latest/characters/{character_id}/?datasource=tranquility`